AsAboveSoBelowRPG/As-Above-So-Below/Lore/Adventures/The Murder of Jose Sujeira.md

 ## Joao De Pedra

-Being an outsider already sets under suspicious eyes, but it didn't help that Joao was also Jose's landlord and was known to be having a conflict with the man over back rent, and for attempting to pawn his tools to [[Gabriel Cardoza]] only a few nights prior.
+Being an outsider already set Joao under suspicion, but it didn't help that Joao was also Jose's landlord and was known to be having a conflict with the man over back rent, and for attempting to pawn his tools to [[Gabriel Cardoza]] only a few nights prior.

 ## Vicente Anbrosio